 A domestic irrigation meter is not required to be connected to potable (drinking) water sources or auxiliary water sources used in irrigation systems.
 These systems must also have a backflow preventer.

 I hope this useful guide will help you reduce the cost of installing a backflow preventer.
-Keep reading and stay with us to learn more about backflow preventers, grease traps, ballast replacement, home improvement, and other related cost guides.

 More you can read about: